12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 This guide is a list of my favorite things to do in Vardø, Norway, and it will prove that there is something for everyone.
 Vardø sits close to the end of Norway’s National Scenic Road trip of the Varanger Peninsula and is 100% worth the journey.

-🚗 Looking to travel around Norway independently?
-Click here to check Norway rental car rates!
+🚗 Planning to travel around Norway independently?
+Find and compare the cheapest rental car rates here!

 After I discuss some of the best attractions and half-day trips from Vardø, I will list a few places to eat when you’re in the city.